 Lapco Holdings Limited (the "Company") was incorporated and registered as an exempted company with limited liability in the Cayman Islands under the Companies Law Chapter 22 of the Cayman Islands on 12 August 2016.
 The shares of the Company were listed on GEM of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") on 18 July 2017.
-Its parent is Gold Cavaliers International Limited (incorporated in the British Virgin Islands ("BVI")), which is wholly owned by Max Super Holdings Limited acting as the trustee of the Lam Family Trust.
-Its ultimate controlling parties are Mr. Lam Pak Ling ("Mr. Lam"), an executive director of the Company and Ms. Wong Siu Fan, Beatrice ("Ms. Wong"), common law spouse of Mr. Lam.
 The addresses of the Company's registered office and the principal place of business are Cricket Square, Hutchins Drive, P.O.
-Box 2681, Grand Cayman KY1-1111, Cayman Islands and Unit No.301A, 3/F, Tower III, Enterprise Square, 9 Sheung Yuet Road, Kowloon Bay, Kowloon, Hong Kong respectively.
+Box 2681, Grand Cayman KY1-1111, Cayman Islands and Unit No. 301A, 3/F., Tower III, Enterprise Square, 9 Sheung Yuet Road, Kowloon Bay, Kowloon, Hong Kong respectively.